 Make sure wherever they are put, that they are flat.
 Sitting them sideways can make them yellow faster than if they stay flat.

-How To Display Your Instant Film So Its Protected
+How To Display Your Instant Film So They Are Protected

 The most difficult part of showcasing instant film, is the likelihood that it will be damaged from direct sunlight.
 Especially considering the most popular area to showcase photos is usually the brightest room in the house, the living room.